Nonparametric Analysis of Random Utility Models

 \section{Introduction}

 This paper develops new tools for the nonparametric analysis of Random Utility Models (RUM).
 We test the null hypothesis that a repeated cross-section of demand data might have been generated by a population of rational consumers, without restricting either unobserved heterogeneity or the number of goods.
 Equivalently, we empirically test McFadden and Richter's (1991) \textit{Axiom of Revealed Stochastic Preference}.
 To do so, we develop a new statistical test that promises to be useful well beyond the motivating application.

-Our contribution most directly connects to the recently burgeoning work on nonparametric demand estimation.
-Unobserved heterogeneity is a first-order concern in this literature and has received much renewed attention.
-It is generally believed to drive low goodness of fit in empirical demand estimation.
-Our test can help indicate whether this is true or whether more fundamental failures of economic assumptions are to blame.

-Within this rich literature, there are numerous other, recent papers that nonparametrically test rationality, bound welfare, or bound demand responses in repeated cross-sections.\footnote{\citeasnoun{BKM14}, \citeasnoun{HN16}, \citeasnoun{HS14}, and \citeasnoun{Manski14} are just a few examples.} But all papers that we are aware of have at least one of the following features: (i) Unobserved heterogeneity is restricted; (ii) the approach is conceptually limited to an environment with two goods or practically limited to a very small choice universe; (iii) a necessary but not sufficient condition for rationalizability is tested.
-The present paper avoids all of these.
-It is meant to be the beginning of a research program: Estimation of demand distributions subject to rationalizability constraints, welfare analysis, and bounds on counterfactual random demand are natural next steps.
+We start from first principles and end with an empirical application.
+Core contributions made along the way are as follows.

+First, the testing problem appears formidable: A structural parameterization of the null hypothesis would involve an essentially unrestricted distribution over all nonsatiated utility functions.
+However, the problem can, without loss of information, be rewritten as one in which the universal choice set is finite.
+Intuitively, this is because a RUM only restricts the population proportions with which preferences between different budgets are directly revealed.
+The corresponding sample information can be preserved in an appropriate discretization of consumption space.

+More specifically, observable choice proportions must be in the convex hull of a finite (but long) list of vectors.
+Intuitively, these vectors characterize rationalizable nonstochastic choice types, and observable choice proportions are a mixture over them that corresponds to the population distribution of types.
+This builds on \citeasnoun{mcfadden-2005} but with an innovation that is crucial for testing: While the set just described is a finite polytope, the null hypothesis can be written as a cone.
+Furthermore, computing the list of vectors is hard, but we provide algorithms to do so efficiently.